Gujarat: Dalit RTI activist injured, son killed allegedly by man accused of illegal sand mining

 Jadeja was arrested on Tuesday a day after the incident.
 He was sent to one-day police custody on Wednesday, Maheshwari told PTI.

-A first information report has been filed against Jadeja under sections 302 (murder), 307 (attempt to murder) of the Indian Penal Code and provisions of the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, reported
+A first information report has been filed against Jadeja under sections 302 (murder), 307 (attempt to murder) of the Indian Penal Code and provisions of the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, reported The Indian Express.

-The activist has alleged in his complaint that Jadeja tried to kill him, reported The Indian Express.
+The activist has alleged in his complaint that Jadeja tried to kill him.

 “He [Ramesh Balia] had filed a police complaint against the same accused around a year ago complaining about illegal sand and soil mining,” Saurabh Singh, Superintendent of Kutch (West) Police told The Indian Express.
 “In response, we had seized vehicles used by the accused and then transferred the matter to the mining department.”